Nateckert/cookiecutter-pypackage-rust-cross-platform-publish/README.rst

 I used a tool called setuptools-rust which enables setuptools to handle compiling just like it would with C.

+A binary wheel is produced for Linux and OSX by TravisCI_.
+A windows wheel is built for Windows with appveyor_.

 Supported platforms
 -----------------------------
 * manylinux_X86_64 and manylinux_i686
-* OSX (i think)
+* OSX
-* Windows is coming soon
+* Windows

 Features
 --------
 * manylinuyx support - see https://github.com/pypa/manylinux
 * Testing setup with ``unittest`` and ``python setup.py test`` or ``py.test``
-* Travis-CI_: Ready for Travis Continuous Integration testing
+* TravisCI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4, 3.5
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Bumpversion_: Pre-configured version bumping with a single command